 The shrinking of the manufacturing sector has also contributed.
 About 16% of all (male and female) working-age Americans had manufacturing jobs in the 1950s and 1960s, but since 1970 the share has fallen steadily, down to just 6% as of 2016 (figure 5 above).
 Men who used to work in manufacturing, or who grew up expecting to, have been less likely than women to take a service job instead, perhaps because they see service positions as inconsistent with traditional notions of masculinity.15 A number of former manufacturing hubs are among the metro areas with the lowest prime-age male employment rates.16

 As a result of rising crime in the 1960s and 1970s and our incarceration-centered response to that rise, a large number of men have been saddled with the labor market obstacle of a prison record.
 According to one estimate, a third of nonemployed men aged 25 to 54 have a criminal record.17

 Another contributor is the creation of new government benefits and expansion of some existing ones — disability benefits, unemployment insurance, food stamps, housing assistance, Medicaid, veterans benefits, and others.
 Working-age men who receive such benefits, or who live with someone who does, can make do without employment in a way their counterparts in the 1950s and the early 1960s couldn’t.

-Another hypothesis says video games have become so enticing that they’ve encouraged more young employable men to stay home.18 Yet this seems unlikely to be a major driver, as the trend in prime-age male employment has been a steady downward one for nearly half a century, with no acceleration during the recent period of dramatic improvement in video game quality.19
+Another hypothesis says video games have become so enticing that they’ve encouraged more young employable men to stay home.18 Yet this seems unlikely to be a major driver, as the trend in prime-age male employment has been a steady downward one for nearly half a century, with no acceleration during the recent period of dramatic improvement in video game availability and quality.19